Nondiscrimination, Anti-Harassment and Equal Opportunity

 Policy Number: 183

-All members of the university community, including employees, students, residents, fellows and other trainees, volunteers, vendors, consultants, observers, and visitors as well as to applicants for employment or admission.
+Members of the university community, including employees, contractors, students, residents and other trainees, visitors, volunteers (including faculty appointed without salary), vendors, consultants, observers as well as applicants for employment or admission.

 - Date Reviewed: